angular/flex-layout/docs/documentation/API-Documentation.md

 BreakPoints details.

-As each directive (aka API) within **@angular/flex-layout** has its own constraints and options, the links below should be used to navigate to the specific the documentation pages for each directive
+As each directive (aka API) within **@angular/flex-layout** has its own constraints and options, the links below should be used to navigate to the specific documentation pages for each directive

 ### Containers